lofty5276uk/Cricket-for-Newbies/README.md

 #### WireFrames

-I used Balsamiq to create my wireframes for my projecct Cricket-for-Newbies/Newbies Guide To Cricket Wireframe.bmpr
+I used Balsamiq to create my wireframes for my project Cricket-for-Newbies/Newbies Guide To Cricket Wireframe.bmpr

 [Back to Top](#table-of-contents)